davidallan/oci_fn_execute_notebook/README.md

 <h2>Introduction</h2>
 This contains one OCI function to execute a sample Data Science notebook using OCI Data Science.

-There are various properties parameterized;
+There are various properties parameterized for demonstration purposes, more could be done such as shape and subnet, but for a publicly available ipynb this is all that is needed;
   * noteBook the Python notebook URL to use, for example you can use the sample provided here to test https://raw.githubusercontent.com/tensorflow/docs/master/site/en/tutorials/customization/basics.ipynb
   * jobName provide the job name for the OCI Data Science job that will be launched
   * logGroupId the log group Ocid to be used.